MarcoIeni/release-plz/docs/src/config.md

 - If `true`, allow release-plz to update dirty working directories.
   A directory is considered dirty if it contains uncommitted changes.
   The uncommitted changes will be part of the update.
-- If `false`, release-plz returns an error if the repository contains uncommitted changes. (default).
+- If `false`, release-plz returns an error if the repository contains uncommitted changes. *(Default)*.

 Note: This field is different from the `allow-dirty` flag of the `release-plz release` command.
 This field only affects the `release-plz update` and `release-plz release-pr` command.